Review: BMW 3 Series (2019)

 Described as 'the ideal co-driver', the personal assistant will learn your routines and habits allowing it to answer questions and even provide casual conversation ('Hey BMW, what is the meaning of life?' is an example provided by BMW).

-From launch, buyers will be able to choose from a range of four-cylinder engines in the 320d diesel and 330i petrol.
+From launch, buyers can choose from a range of four-cylinder engines in the 320d diesel and 330i petrol.
 The diesel produces 190PS with peak torque of 400Nm, taking it to 62mph in 7.1 seconds (automatic: 6.8 seconds), while the four-wheel-drive xDrive version takes 6.9 seconds.

 What does a BMW 3 Series (2019) cost?